lebr0nli/GEP/README.md

 [![asciicast](https://asciinema.org/a/TJiEkHv3cqieR0XizG41uOg93.svg)](https://asciinema.org/a/TJiEkHv3cqieR0XizG41uOg93)

-`GEP` (GDB Enhanced Prompt) is a GDB plug-in which make your GDB console's prompt more convenient and flexibility.
+`GEP` (GDB Enhanced Prompt) is a GDB plug-in which make your GDB command prompt more convenient and flexibility.

 ## Why I need this plug-in?